-DISH Network serves up fare intended to whet everyone's appetite for televised entertainment.
-The #2 provider of satellite-based pay-TV in the US (behind DIRECTV), the company serves more than 14 million subscribers, which include business clients in such industries as hospitality, restaurant, and retail.
+DISH Network believes entertainment (and news and sports) is a dish best served from the sky.
+The company is the #2 provider of satellite-based pay-TV in the US (behind AT&T-owned DIRECTV), serving some 14 million subscribers, commercial clients in hospitality, restaurants, and retail.
 Programming includes premium movies, SIRIUS radio, on-demand video service, regional and specialty sports, local and international channels, and pay-per-view in addition to basic video programming.
 It offers bundled voice and Internet services through partnerships with voice and data communications providers.
 DISH generates all of its sales in the US.

 DISH provides its programming options via satellites that it owns or leases from satellite equipment and services provider EchoStar (spun off by DISH in 2008).
 The company distributes its programming from operations centers also owned by EchoStar.
 DISH subscribers access the service using a small satellite dish and digital set-top receivers.